magomimmo/modern-cljs/doc/tutorial-18.md

   :ring {:handler modern-cljs.core/app})
 ```

-Judge by yourself is how much readble is this cleaned version of the
+Judge by yourself how much readble is this cleaned version of the
 `project.clj` file if compared with the previous one.

 That said, if you want to add a local `:profiles` section in the